sloanlance/Google-Translate-Chrome-App/README.md

 **NOTE**: Make sure you drag and drop from OS X Finder / Windows Explorer and **not** from the Chrome downloads bar, as that won't work.

 This extension was made using [Applicationize](https://applicationize.me/now).

+Install Google Translate as a standalone application from the [Chrome Web Store](https://chrome.google.com/webstore/detail/google-translate/lndnagggbjmalfgpdinfnjbcmjdjgije).